holidaycheck/tech-blog/_posts/2017-06-30-on-personal-development.md

   - validating/creating product ideas
   - and much more...

   Multiplying all of those activities sums up to my overall productivity.
 Finding out the lowest rates provides me with the areas for quick wins.
-Even better when other team members are not into those areas, then increasing those skills can have even bigger impact.
+Even better when other team members are not into those areas, then increasing those skills can have even bigger impact by filling the missing competency.
 It won't probably make me a specialists in one field, but increases my overall usefulness in the workplace which feels nice.
 The need for belonging?
 Hello, Maslow!

   ## Learning funnel